 These letters document Darwin’s daily life and reveal the struggle of the Victorians to formulate and accept the theory of evolution.
-These letters are available in a PDF format in the Digital Case database.
+These letters are available in a PDF format from Digital Case.

 In addition to the books and manuscripts, Stecher collected articles, reviews and ephemera (both 19th and 20th century) relating to Darwin and Darwinism.
 Included are pictures, photographs, caricatures, obituaries, original reviews and reactions to The Origin and correspondence with Darwinian scholars such as Sir Arthur Keith and Sir Geoffrey L. Keynes.
 A few of the rarities are highlighted below: